sinhp/LeanFibredCategories/README.md

 ### Content under development

-The following topics are under active development in LeanCamCombi.
+The following topics are under active development in `LeanHomotopyFrobenius`.

 * Fibred Notion of Structured used to prove the Frobenius Theorem of Homotopy Type Theory in